-Why Does My Child Need To Be Fluent In Basic Math Facts?
+Why Your Child Needs To Be Fluent In Basic Math Facts.

 As my students know, I have insisted on basic fact fluency, even when that skill was not emphasized by our curriculum or by administrators.
 Recent research confirms what many of us have always known…one cannot excel in math without fluency in basic facts.

 I want to share with you some reasons why fluency matters.

 You might be thinkingâ€¦